Does Texas A&M Powerlifting offer scholarships?

 What GPA do I need to be on the team?

-Texas A&M Sport Clubs requires that all members must have a 2.0 GPA in the preceding semester in order to compete and represent Texas A&M.
+Texas A&M Sport Clubs requires that all undergraduate members must have a 2.0 GPA and graduate members have a 3.0 GPA in the preceding semester in order to compete and represent Texas A&M.

 If I am BLINN team, can I still join and compete?

 Yes, this only applies to BLINN team members enrolled in at least 3 hours at Texas A&M and have the required GPA.

 Most of our members compete twice per year.
 Once in the fall at a local USAPL meet in order to qualify for USAPL Collegiate Nationals in the spring.